Motherland of Fyodor Abramov’s word

 In 2020, the year of Fyodor Abramov’s 100th anniversary, the Inyakhins’ house was opened after reconstruction.
 Today, the museum staff are working on creating there a “living” exposition, a horse has already been bought for folk holidays.

-In 2020, Literature-Memorial museum of Fyodor Abramov is going to celebrate its official 35th birthday.
+In 2020, Literature-Memorial museum of Fyodor Abramov celebrated its official 35th birthday.